 Also, for those familiar with the dot product, it is possible to check that the two columns of this array, or matrix as it is known, are perpendicular throughout.
 Any matrix with two perpendicular columns is called an orthogonal matrix.

-Once we know the positions of the four axes, we can apply the same rotation to any four-dimensional figure at all.
-In this case, we rotate a hypercube (the figure in four-space that is analogous to the cube in three-space and the square in two-space) along with the axes.
-This is the basis of the rotations that show up in computer animation, and in other applications in computer graphics to both three-space and four-space.
+Once we know the positions of the three axes, we can apply the same rotation to any figure at all.
+In this case, we rotate a cube along with the axes.
+This is the basis of the rotations that show up in computer animation, and in other applications in 3D computer graphics.

 [an error occurred while processing this directive]